Introduction

 - Mobile: Tables convert to card lists for easy scrolling, the sidebar collapses to a slide-out menu, and graph views switch to portrait layouts optimised for narrow screens.

-Every page — Registry, Explorer, Reports, Automations, Jobs, Metamodel, and Settings — supports the same workflows on a phone as on a desktop browser, with no separate mobile app to install.
+Every page (Repository, Explorer, Reports, Workstreams, Jobs, Model, and Settings) supports the same workflows on a phone as on a desktop browser, with no separate mobile app to install.

 Who It Is For